GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```

-12. This is an optional step.
+12. This step is optional.
 If you plan to create Tag Engine configs which auto refresh your tags, you'll also need to make a Cloud Scheduler entry to trigger the tag updates:

 ```
 gcloud services enable cloudscheduler.googleapis.com